mulesoft-labs/raml-java-client-generator/readme.md

                 targetFolder).generate(this.getClass().getClassLoader().getResource("simple/basic.raml"));
 ```

-## Using it from maven
+## Generate client code from RAML using the maven plugin

-For maven just add this plugin
+There is also a maven plugin that allows you to generate the client code during your build process.

 ```xml